-Every year at Christmas time a tree over 20 metres tall is traditionally put up in front of Notre-Dame.
-Following the Paris attacks on the 13th November, the cathedral has recently decided that there would be no tree on the parvis.
-Newspaper Le Figaro reports that for security reasons it would need a 24/7 guard service, costing from 60,000 to 70,000 euros.
-The cathedral does not have the budget to finance such a plan and opted to postpone the tradition to next year.
+In 2015, following the Paris attacks on the 13th November, the cathedral decided that there would be no Christmas tree in front of Notre-Dame.
+Newspaper Le Figaro reported that for security reasons it would need a 24/7 guard service, costing from 60,000 to 70,000 euros.
+At the time the cathedral did not have the budget to finance such a plan and opted to postpone the tradition to next year.

 Instead a group of fir trees with fairy lights was put up just under the left side of the main portal.
 A little Nativity scene occupied the right side.

 Instead, Parisians and visitors alike were invited to enter the cathedral.
 A giant Advent wreath was suspended in the nave.